|Price: $200 MSRP – Check Price on: Amazon | REI|

 The Final Word: Osprey Exos 48

-If you are looking for a lightweight trekking bag that offers extreme comfort, a full set of features, at a fair price, look no further than the Osprey Exos 48.
+If you are looking for an ultralight backpack that offers extreme comfort, a full set of features, at a fair price, look no further than the Osprey Exos 48.

-The Exos 48 was my first purchase of many that helped transform me from an over-packing and uncomfortable amateur hiker into a quick, carefree, and efficient long-distance trekker.
+The Exos 48 was my first purchase of many that helped transform me from an over-packing and uncomfortable amateur hiker into a comfortable, carefree, and efficient ultralight backpacker.

 While this pack is not without its faults, they prove to be minor in the grand scheme of things.
 Osprey has spent decades building a strong reputation in the hiking, traveling, and backpacking community and, if the Exos 48 is any indication, they aren’t slowing down any time soon.